CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 ### Individual Accuracy of Variables and Confusion Matrix
-* This is code is used for the representation of individual accuracy and confusion matrix.
+* This code is used to represent individual accuracy and confusion matrix.
 *
 ```python
 X = dataset.iloc[:,0:1].values